 - Click on the syntactic mapping in the Syntactic Mappings page.
 If you created a new syntactic mapping and selected to manually configure it in the UI, then you will automatically be brought to this page for your new syntactic mapping.
 The Edit Syntactic Mapping page appears.

 - For each target field, you can select one or more source fields to map to the target field.
-Click on the source field dropdown and you can select fields from any of the input data schemas for the syntactic mapping.
+Click on the source field dropdown and you can select fields from any input data schemas for the syntactic mapping.
 If you select more than one field, make sure that you select fields from the same schema, and note that you will be required to configure a transformation to define how to generate the value for the target field from the different source fields.

 - You can edit the transformations each target field by clicking the pencil icon in the Transformations column.
 More on this in the Syntactic Mapping Transformations topic.